alinaba808/alinaba808/README.md

 I’m currently learning:
 - Programming fun Projects on STM32 in C ✨
-- Programming ResperryPi Pico H in Phython
+- Programming RespberryPi Pico H in Phython

 (but I prefere C ✨ with GPIOS, Displays and Hardware)